-Julia O'Brien showed the many similarities between Nahum and the Book of Lamentations.
-On the level of vocabulary:
+Julia O’Brien has identified many similarities between Nahum and the Book of Lamentations.
+First, in terms of vocabulary:

 Lam.
-2.13 questions whether Jerusalem's break' (שֶבֶר) might be incurable, and Nah.
-3.19 taunts the king of Assyria with the same: "your wound (שבר) is incurable".
+2:13 questions whether Jerusalem’s “break” (שֶבֶר) might be incurable, and Nah.
+3:19 taunts the king of Assyria with the same: “your wound (שבר) is incurable.”

 Both attribute to Yahweh anger (Nah.
-1.6; Lam.
-1.12; 2.1, 3, 21, 22; 3.43; 4.11), while yet affirming that he is good' (טוב; Lam.
-3.25; Nah.
-1.7);
+1:6; Lam.
+1.12; 2:1, 3, 21, 22; 3:43; 4:11), while also affirming that he is “good” (טוב; Lam.
+3:25; Nah.
+1:7);

 Both reveal that the fallen city has no comforters (verbal root נחם, Lam.
-1.2, 9, 16, 17; 2.13; Nah.
-3.7.).
+1:2, 9, 16, 17; 2:13; Nah.
+3:7).

-In terms of style, both books describe the city's fall in progress.
-Just as Nahum describes advancing armies and the resultant chaos in chs.
-2 and 3, so too Lamentations 2, 3, and 5 depict the present suffering of the inhabitants of Jerusalem.
-Both show the dead lying in the streets (Nah.
-3.3; Lam.
-2.21) and the body's response to anguish (Nah.
-2.10; Lam.
-2.11).
-Both describe the destruction of the city as the humiliation of a woman.
+In terms of style, both books describe the city’s fall as an event taking place in the present.
+Just as Nahum describes advancing armies and the ensuing chaos in chapters 2 and 3, so too Lamentations 2, 3, and 5 depict the present suffering of the inhabitants of Jerusalem.
+Both portray the dead as lying in the streets (Nah.
+3:3; Lam.
+2:21) and describe the body’s response to anguish (Nah.
+2:10; Lam.
+2:11).
+Both allegorize the destruction of the city as the humiliation of a woman.

-However, she concludes that Nahum is using Nineveh for Judah, and on this point I disagree.
-When describing destruction and death, the prophet is referring to Nineveh, while the author of Lamentations switched it to refer to Jerusalem.
+O’Brian concludes that Nahum is using Nineveh to refer to Judah, and on this point, I disagree.
+When describing destruction and death, the prophet is referring to Nineveh, while the author of Lamentations adapted the formula to refer to Jerusalem.

-If we assume a dating of the seventh century for Nahum, the direction of borrowing should be that the Book of Lamentations borrowed expressions from Nahum.
-While in Lamentations, the reader takes side with Jerusalem and feels sympathy for her, this cannot be said of Nahum where no sympathy for Nineveh is expressed.
+If we assume a seventh century dating for Nahum, then the Book of Lamentations borrowed expressions from Nahum and not vice versa.
+While in Lamentations, the reader takes side with Jerusalem and feels sympathy for her, this cannot be said of Nahum who expresses no sympathy for Nineveh.

 Nahum 3

-The opening uses the phrase ‘עיר דמים’ "city of blood (NIV) or bloodshed (NRSV)".
-This expression appears also in Ezekiel's oracle on Jerusalem in Ezek 22.4 and 14.6, 9.
+The opening of chapter 3 uses the phrase “עיר דמים” (“city of blood [NIV] or bloodshed [NRSV]).”
+This expression also appears in Ezekiel’s oracle on Jerusalem in Ezek.
+22:4 and 14:6, 9.
 We may assume that Ezekiel borrowed it from Nahum.
-However, Nahum transformed Ezekiel's negative view of Jerusalem into a negative view of Nineveh, the city who represents merciless bloodshed, as presented on their wall paintings, depicting the killing of their opponents.
-Nahum does not think that Zion is as bad as Ezekiel painted it.
+However, Nahum transformed Ezekiel’s negative depiction of Jerusalem into a negative depiction of Nineveh, the city which represents merciless bloodshed, as reflected by their wall paintings, which showcase the slaying of their opponents.
+Nahum does not regard Zion in as negative of a light as does Ezekiel.

-Spronk suggests that Ezekiel may have been inspired in this matter by Nahum and may have intended to indicate that Jerusalem has become like the former capital of the Assyrians, with whom Israel had committed adultery.
+Spronk suggests that Ezekiel may have been inspired in this respect by Nahum and may have wished to imply that Jerusalem has become like the former capital of the Assyrians, with whom Israel had committed adultery.

 Why Implicit Allusions?

-After reviewing the allusions to Zion in Nahum, the question arises: why did Nahum not mention explicitly Zion/Jerusalem?
+After reviewing the allusions to Zion in Nahum, we may re-raise the question: why did Nahum not mention Zion/Jerusalem explicitly?

-Here we can only speculate that Nahum focused on the fall of Nineveh and thus Jerusalem became secondary to it.
-In fact, Nahum has no criticism against Zion, a fact that is also unusual.
-Since the prophets are considered orators, they may choose to mention or avoid mentioning things according to their rhetorical aim.
+Here we can only speculate that, focused as he was on the fall of Nineveh, Nahum subordinated his discussion of Jerusalem.
+In fact, Nahum contains no criticisms of Zion, a fact which is also unusual.
+As orators, prophets may choose to include or exclude subjects depending on their rhetorical aim.

-We may cite Sweeney's assertion in this regard:
+We may cite Sweeney’s assertion in this regard:

-Nahum is frequently identified as a so-called ״cult prophet״ of the Jerusalem Temple, in large part because he condemns Judah's enemies rather than Judah itself, but such a contention is based upon a very narrow view of the social role of prophets that maintains that true prophets in the pre-exilic period would only speak messages of judgment against Israel and Judah.
+Nahum is frequently identified as a so-called “cult prophet” of the Jerusalem Temple, in large part because he condemns Judah's enemies rather than Judah itself, but such a contention is based upon a very narrow view of the social role of prophets that maintains that true prophets in the pre-exilic period would only speak messages of judgment against Israel and Judah.
 Prophets are not defined by their criticism of Israel or Judah; they are defined by their ability to speak on behalf of God regardless of whether they criticize or support Israel and Judah.